amkherad/ShellScript/README.md

 number m = +8.56e-23;
 string s = "Hello World";
 ```

+##### Notices

+* Types have no boundaries or limitation in the language itself but they're limited to target platform specifications.

+* Only decimal types can cast to float types implicitly, for other types an explicit cast is required.

 ### Variable Definition
 Variable definitions are similar to C#, except there is no var keyword for auto typing.